 Google’s business model?
 Not without a flaw

 An advertising model based on hidden revenue generation might carry some flaws.
-In Google’s specific case below some of the flaws.
+In Google’s specific case, below are some of the flaws.

-Asymmetry toward users: You give me data, I make money
+Asymmetry toward users: You give me data, and I make money

 Biased content: Is content that targets keywords really relevant?